 Electronic systems use software or web-based applications and generally have other functions allowing you to issue invoices, receipts, track stock, etc. You can also use spreadsheets to record your transactions.

-TIP: The ATO has a register of commercially available software products that meet their requirements.
+TIP: The Australian Business Software Industry Association (ABSIA) has a register of commercially available software products that meet their requirements.